The Fine Art of Disinheriting an Heir: Effective Legal Tactics

 What do we do?

+When you disinherit children from your will, you need a trusted team of lawyers on your side.
 The lawyers and staff at CunninghamLegal help people plan for some of the most critical times in their lives; then we guide them when those times come.

 Make an appointment to meet with CunninghamLegal for Corporate and Tax Planning, Estate Planning, and much more.
 We have offices throughout California, and we offer in-person, phone, and Zoom appointments.
 Just call (866) 988-3956 or book an appointment online.